 In addition to a bachelor’s degree, it would be a prudent step for your career to obtain formal training and certification from accredited providers, such as:

 - AWS Certified Developer

 You do need to be prepared to endure a lot of on-the-job training, as well as many courses related to programs outside of work that complement your current crop of expertise.

 Simply put: you need a series of qualifications when you enter the web development talent pool, and you’ll also be required to boost and update your qualifications on a regular basis.
-That said, there are many online platforms like BitDegree, for example, that offer a variety of free courses to help you get started.
+That said, there are many online platforms that offer free courses to help you get started.

 Remember: this isn’t something that you should do.
 It’s something you must do to keep up.

 Right now, when you’re about to complete your final class this semester, you’re entering a labour market that is the land of opportunity for young web developers.
 From that fresh startup to that medium-sized enterprise that wants to beef up its IT department, there are plenty of employment opportunities out there waiting to be snatched up.

 While there are many prospects out there, you should never take it for granted.
 This means that you still need to go through the proper protocols: cover letters, CVs, portfolios and interview etiquette.

 Moreover, because of the immense competition for jobs and the growing number of professional web developers – at home and abroad – you need to stand out from the crowd.
 Whether you achieve this by building your portfolio or by travelling the world and working with global companies, you need to think of ways to be different from your peers.